-As of August 2015, all forms of medication using synthetic oestrogen and progesterone – including CHCs and Period Delay medication – prescribed by our doctors require in-store collection at a Lloyds Pharmacy.
-Upon collection, patients will have their blood pressure, height, and weight checked for free by a pharmacist before medication can be dispensed, to ensure accurate and safe readings.
+As of August 2015, all forms of CHCs prescribed by our clinicians for the first time require in-store collection at a Lloyds Pharmacy.
+Upon collection, patients will have their blood pressure, height and weight checked for free by a pharmacist before medication can be dispensed, to ensure accurate and safe readings.

-Our doctors also stipulate in-store collection and checks for new starters who have completed a 3-month course and would like to move on to a longer course, as well as for anyone changing to a different contraceptive pill.
+Our doctors also stipulate in-store collection for anyone changing to a different combined contraceptive pill.